suryaprabharamakrishnan/KYC_Service_Provider_Application/README.md

 # Application Code Overview
 The Java code implementation consists of these key functions:
   * registerUser: Creates a new user.
-  * loginUser: validates the user details against the store data and allows the user to access the application.
+  * loginUser: Validates the user details against the store data and allows the user to access the application.
-  * createPanCard: Creates a new PAN Card entry.
+  * createPanCard: Creates a new PAN Card entry by validating the PAN Card number.
   * updatePanCard: Updates the PAN Card information.
   * viewPanCard: Retrieves the PAN Card details from the private data collection.
   * deletePanCard: Deletes a PAN Card entry.